rinodung/traffic-network-monitor/README.md

 ## Overview
-Network Traffic Monitor is an application to monitor traffice all nodes in a network and display with a visualization interfaces
+Network Traffic Monitor is an application to monitor traffice all nodes in a network and display with a visualization interfaces.

 ## How to install

+### Environment
+    Ubuntu 14.04
+    MongoDB 3.2

 ### Sniffer at target node

     $ sudo apt-get install libpcap-dev